1Manya/Predictive-Analytics-using-Statistics-/assignment3_Advance Mathematics/README.md

 	​

-These estimated values of
-𝜇
-μ,
-𝜆
-λ, and
-𝑐
+Result

-c represent the learned parameters of the given probability density function.**
+Using the above method, the values of 𝜇 μ, 𝜆 λ, and 𝑐 c were obtained and represent the learned parameters of the given probability density function.

+Tools Used

+Python

+NumPy